matplotlib/matplotlib/doc/users/next_whats_new/updated_scatter.rst

 Enable configuration of empty markers in `~matplotlib.axes.Axes.scatter`
 ------------------------------------------------------------------------

 `~matplotlib.axes.Axes.scatter` can now be configured to plot empty markers without additional code.
 Setting ``facecolors`` to *'none'* and defining ``c`` now draws only the edge colors for fillable markers.
-This allows empty face colors and non-empty edge colors without disrupting existing color-mapping capabilites.
+This allows empty face colors and non-empty edge colors without disrupting existing color-mapping capabilities.

 .. plot::
     :include-source: true